workshops-ukzn/2019-04-16-UKZN-DC/index.md

   for more information.
 </p>

-<p id="register"><strong>Registration:</strong>  Please email <a href="mailto:carpentryconnect-jhb-2018@googlegroups.com">carpentryconnect-jhb-2018@googlegroups.com</a> if you are interested to participate in the event.
-There are still a few spaces open.
+<p id="register"><strong>Registration:</strong>  Please email <a href="mailto:tirok@ukzn.ac.za">Katrin Tirok</a> if you are interested to participate in the event.
 There is no cost associated with the workshop.
 Lunches and refreshment breaks are included.
 	</p>

 <hr/>

 {% comment %}
  SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>

 {% if page.carpentry == "swc" %}
 <p>Please be sure to complete these surveys before and after the workshop.</p>
 <p><a href="{{ site.swc_pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.swc_post_survey }}{{ site.github.project_title }}">Post-workshop Survey</a></p>